'Human-Trafficking, Homicide, Homelessness, & Hunger' Stacey Spencer, Encouragement Expert, Featured Keynote Speaker for the Attorney General's National Crime Prevention Conference, Tampa May 2019

 May 1, 2019

-MEDIA ADVISORY, May 1, 2019 /Christian Newswire/ -- The Attorney General's National Conference on Preventing Crime is being held in Tampa Bay Thursday, May 29th - Saturday, May 31st at the Marriott Resort Downtown Tampa.
+TAMPA, Fla., May 1, 2019 /Christian Newswire/ -- The Attorney General's National Conference on Preventing Crime is being held in Tampa Bay Thursday, May 29th - Saturday, May 31st at the Marriott Resort Downtown Tampa.
 This Conference is designed to foster collaboration, communication and action among practitioners by sharing innovative ideas, research and study of crime, causative factors and prevention strategies unique to all communities.
 It will profile national initiatives and community strategies that have been successful in reducing violence and other inappropriate behavior.
 Special attention is directed toward positive approaches to the problems associated with juvenile crime.
 Resources for training, development and enhancement of crime prevention initiatives are included. {Source: Office of the Attorney General FL}

-Stacey Spencer will give her first address, on Thursday, May 29th, to the parents in a private Adult ONLY Workshop designed to educate, encourage & empower the stakeholders to take back their proper roles as "Parents/Teachers/Leaders/Guardians and so forth.
+Stacey Spencer will give her first address, on Thursday, May 29th, to the parents in a private Adult ONLY Workshop designed to educate, encourage & empower the stakeholders to take back their proper roles as "Parents/Teachers/Leaders/Guardians and so forth."
 On Friday, May 30th she'll be taking the Main Stage to deliver an impactful Message of Hope to our future leaders during the National Youth Luncheon!
 Spencer first shared her testimony openly on TCT Worldwide Christian Satellite's flagship program "TCT Today!"
 An in-demand speaker to corporations, colleges, civic groups, women's conferences and more - Spencer feels that it takes "positive people in positive places to make a world of difference!"

 Spencer the original founder of a non-profit organization named Teen Tyme Productions & the "Just Teens" television show which is a news/informational/educational show dedicated to empowering youth by showcasing their talents and providing forums on issues that are important to them.
 For the past 18 years, we have impressed upon our viewing audiences, especially teens, the importance of high standards, meaningful morals, valuable virtues, and priceless values through this program.
 We are very adamant about our mission - "to educate, encourage, and empower the youth of today to be the leaders of tomorrow!"